rashedulislam-edge/Zerodha-Clone/README.md

 ﻿# Zerodha-Clone
  only tries to build the front page.
-I will try to build the full website i a few months.
+I will try to build the full website in a few months.